louisbirla/yosup/easy_cmd/help.md

 - `my_id` - Displays your PeerId

-- `.listeners` - Lists the addresses that your peers can use to connect to you using the `.add_peer:xxx` command.
+- `.listening` - Lists the addresses that your peers can use to connect to you using the `.add_peer:xxx` command.

+- `.listen_to:xxx` - Makes your client listen on a given address, if possible.

+  - `xxx` - An address without /p2p/...

 ### Contacts